-The specific input parameters shall permit to pass as input arguments, the path of the input/output RPW data files to be read/saved by the RCS.
+The specific input parameters shall permit to pass as input arguments, the path of the RCS input/output RPW data files.

 The specific input parameters shall be called in the CLI following the convention above:

 - The specific input parameter calling sequence shall be formed by a "--flag value" pair, where "flag" must be a lowercase string, containing only alphanumeric characters and the underscore '' as a separator, and preceded by the double hyphen prefix '--'.
 The "value" is the parameter argument value to be passed to the S/W function. - The "flag" name shall be unique for a given S/W function calling sequence.